-- On April 27, 2011, EPA proposed draft guidance that would expand the scope of jurisdiction under the CWA.
-This document used a broad test for determining CWA jurisdiction that will subject waters near traditionally navigable waters to federal jurisdiction, including isolated ponds, wetlands, dry stream beds and ditches.
+- On April 27, 2011, EPA proposed draft guidance that will expand the scope of jurisdiction under the CWA.
+This document will use a broad test for determining CWA jurisdiction that will subject waters near traditionally navigable waters to federal jurisdiction, including isolated ponds, wetlands, dry stream beds and ditches.

-- EPA’s rule will expand the CWA beyond original congressional intent and eliminate the federal/state partnership inherent in the law.
+- EPA’s guidance will expand the CWA beyond original congressional intent and eliminate the federal/state partnership inherent in the law.

-- By expanding the CWA in such a way, aggregates operators will have to seek additional federal approvals and permits to site or expand a complete reclamation projects at significant cost and delay.
+- By expanding the CWA in such a way, aggregates operators will have to seek additional federal approvals and permits to complete reclamation projects at significant cost and delay.

 - The guidance would delay the permitting process for siting or expanding an operation.